Sevil (opera): Music

 The opera combines two opposing social forces, represented by the progressive group of characters (Sevil and her friends) and the “dying world” (Balash and his environment).
 The contradictions of the social and psychological merits of the participants create a contradiction between the image-thematic and the compositional structure in the opera.

 The work originally consisted of 4 scenes.
 But later it was edited by the author to adapt to the 3- and 2-page versions.

 The work consists of an introduction, three acts, and two drawings.
 The first act features Sevil's sad arias and song.
 Arias is written in the spirit of folk songs.

 The second act consists of three parts.
 The third part is march music, which consists of separate replicas of Sevil in the background of “Warszawianka”.

-The opera opens with very unusual overtones.
-It has a very interesting structure: the introduction of the symphonic orchestra, the caller`s call, the female chorus.
-Thus, the overgrowth prologue consists of three parts.
-The first and third sections are instrumental.
-The central part of the overture-prologue is vocal.

 The orchestra entry to Aria is based on the personal tragedy of Sevil and Balash (main characters).
 The theme of the first part is bayat-shiraz.

 The final duo of Sevil and Balash is still on their personal tragedy leitmotif.
 In the final edit, the scene ends with this duet.

 The dramatic conflict in the opera is based on the discovery of two conflicting character groups.
 The first group is represented by the people, and the second group is the vulgar environment.
 Representatives of the vulgar environment are opened in a comic-satirical manner by Abdulbay and Mammadali bay.
 At the opening of the pair, grotesque cartoons sometimes appear.
 In the duo of Abdulbay and Mammadali bay, the dining genre features.
 The waltz, one of the brightest instrumental numbers in the opera, has an important role.